kvb2univpitt/i2b2-saml-demo/doc/saml_setup/README.md

 }
 ```

-> Remember to replace *sp.example.org* with your domain name.
+> Note that the domain is 127.0.0.1 because the Apache HTTP server is forwarding the path */i2b2/services/* on port 80 of 127.0.0.1.

-Start the Apache web server:
+Restart the Apache web server:

 ```
-systemctl start httpd.service
+systemctl restart httpd.service
 ```